AnMoreau/Moosh/README.txt

 Profile(modes(n),lambda) to compute the profile of the n-th mode that has been found by Guidedmodes.m.

-Map.m : It uses the function “dispersion.m” that is a way to describe the dispersion function of guided modes in the complex plan.
-When “f1.m” return results near from 0 its seams the input is a guided mode constant.
-Carte draw the inverse of the “f1.m” response, when carte
+Map.m : The "dispersion.m" function allows to see the solutions of the dispersion relation of a multilayered structure in the complex plane as zeros of "dispersion.m".
+Any zero of this function corresponds to a guided mode.

 * Punctual sources